tinacms/tina.io/content/docs/reference/types/string.md

 ## The `isBody` property

-When working with markdown, you can indicate that a given field should repesent the markdown body
+When working with markdown, you can indicate that a given field should represent the markdown body

 <a href="https://tina-gql-playground.vercel.app/string-body" target="_blank">See Example</a>